-- the Registration Rights Agreement on November 5, 2015 to provide the Province with the right to require Hydro One Limited to facilitate future secondary offerings of common shares or preferred shares owned or controlled by the Province on November 5, 2015; and, - the Letter Agreement on July 11, 2018 for the purpose of the orderly replacement of the Board and the retirement of Mayo Schmidt as the CEO.
+- the Governance Agreement on November 5, 2015 to address the Province's role in the governance of Hydro One Limited; and - the Registration Rights Agreement on November 5, 2015 to provide the Province with the right to require Hydro One Limited to facilitate future secondary offerings of common shares or preferred shares owned or controlled by the Province on November 5, 2015; and - the Letter Agreement on July 11, 2018 for the purpose of the orderly replacement of the Board and the retirement of Mayo Schmidt as the CEO.

 The Governance Agreement and the Registration Rights Agreement were entered into in connection with the completion of the initial public offering of Hydro One Limited in November 2015 and the Letter Agreement was entered into in connection with the retirement of the CEO and replacement of the Board in July 2018.
 The material terms of each are summarized below.
 A copy of each of the Governance Agreement, the Registration Rights Agreement and the Letter Agreement has been filed on SEDAR and is available under Hydro One Limited's profile at www.sedar.com.
 The discussion in this annual information form concerning the Governance Agreement, the Registration Rights Agreement and the Letter Agreement is not complete, and is qualified in its entirety to the text of the Governance Agreement, the Registration Rights Agreement and the Letter Agreement, each of which should be referred to.
-Not all of the terms of the Governance Agreement, the Registration Rights Agreement and the Letter Agreement are described in this annual information form.
+Not all of the terms of the

+Governance Agreement, the Registration Rights Agreement and the Letter Agreement are described in this annual information form.